Nasrat Haqparast

-Nasrat Haqparast (born August 22, 1995) is a German mixed martial artist (MMA) who currently competes in the Lightweight division in the UFC.
+Mohammad Nasrat Haqparast (born August 22, 1995) is an Afghan mixed martial artist who currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Haqparast was born in Germany to Afghan parents from Kandahar who came as refugees from Afghanistan.
 He attended kickboxing classes as his parents believed he was overweight at fourteen years old.
 Subsequently, Haqparast joined an MMA class and decided to be an MMA fighter after witnessing a sparring session in the room next to the kickboxing class.

 Mixed martial arts career

 Early career

-Haqparast started his professional MMA career in 2012 and amassed a record of 8-1 before being signed by UFC.
+Haqparast started his professional MMA career in 2012 and amassed a record of 8–1 before being signed by the UFC.

 Ultimate Fighting Championship

-Haqparast made his UFC debut on October 21, 2017 against Marcin Held, replacing injured Teemu Packalén at UFC Fight Night: Cowboy vs. Till.
+Haqparast made his UFC debut on October 21, 2017, against Marcin Held, replacing injured Teemu Packalén at UFC Fight Night 118.
 He lost the fight via unanimous decision.